Vitamin D Deficiency: Common Symptoms and Solutions

 Grass-fed butter is a delicious source of vitamin D. It is naturally high in omega-3 fatty acids as well as saturated fats and dietary cholesterol which are key for brain health.

 Grass-fed butter also contains conjugated linoleic acid (CLA), butyrate, vitamin A, vitamin K2, and other beneficial nutrients.
-Most people that have trouble with dairy can still do well with butter because it dosn’t contain the protein components whey or casein as well as lactose, which are the typical immune provoking agents.
+Most people who have trouble with dairy can still do well with butter because it doesn’t contain the protein components whey or casein as well as lactose, which are the typical immune-provoking agents.

 3. Raw Grass-Fed Cheese